 Finally, if you are overlaying an image annotation whose image contains a constant background color or other area that you want to remove, you can pick a color that VisIt will make transparent.
-For example, Figure 2.266 shows an image of some Curve plots overlaid on top of the plots in the visualization window and the original background color in the annotation object was removed to make it transparent.
-If you want to make a color in an image transparent before VisIt displays it as an image annotation object, click on the Transparent color check box and then select a new color by clicking on the Transparent color button and picking a new color from the Popup color menu.
+For example, Figure 2.275 shows an image of some Curve plots overlaid on top of the plots in the visualization window and the original background color in the annotation object was removed to make it transparent.
+If you want to make a color in an image transparent

+Fig. 2.275: An Example of a visualization with two overlaid image annotations before VisIt displays it as an image annotation object, click on the Transparent color check box and then select a new color by clicking on the Transparent color button and picking a new color from the Popup color menu.